 The two most popular approaches to debt repayments are the “avalanche” and “snowball methods.”
 In the avalanche, you make the minimum payments on all your debts and then put any extra against the credit card or loan with the highest interest rate.
 With the snowball, you focus on paying off the smallest debt first, regardless of interest rate, so you can feel good about discharging one debt at a time.

 Here’s a third option: if you’ve got high-interest credit card debt, consider transferring it to a balance transfer credit card.
-Typically, the best balance transfer credit cards in Canada offer an introductory interest rate between 0% to 12.99% on balance transfers for a promotional period (usually between 6 to 12 months).
+Typically, the best ones offer an introductory interest rate between 0% to 12.99% on balance transfers for a promotional period (usually between 6 to 12 months).
 The idea is to aggressively attack the debt and pay off the balance by the end of the promotional period.
 Doing so reduces your interest charges and debt repayment period – as long as you make payments and don’t rack up new debt.
-Read more about how to transfer a credit card balance wisely.

 Step 3: Start an Emergency Fund

 A high-interest savings account can be a good place for an emergency fund, since you’ll be able to access those funds at any time and will still earn some interest income.
-Tangerine is a great savings account that offers no fees or service charges, as well as easy access to your money.
-Right now, new Tangerine clients get a special 2.80% interest rate on their first Savings Account for 5 months, up to a maximum of $1,000,000.
-It also offers some handy savings tools (called “recipes”) that you can use to automate your savings, such as “Stash” or “Round-Up.”
 To boost your savings even further, open a Tax-Free Savings Account (TFSA), so your interest compounds tax-free.
-Check out our article on The Best TFSA Savings Account Rates in Canada.

 Step 4: Save for Discretionary Purchases

 If you’d like to buy new furniture, tackle home improvements, take a trip, or spend money on anything else that’s outside of your budget, saving up for those expenditures are all excellent short-term financial goal examples.
-Again, you may want to park your savings in a high-interest savings account like the new Wealthsimple Cash — a hybrid account for saving and spending that offers a 0.90% interest rate.
-You’ll get the benefit of a chequing and savings account under one roof and there are no fees.
+Again, you may want to park your savings in a high-interest savings account that offers a decent interest rate and no everyday banking fees.

 Set Medium-Term Financial Goals